justinfagnani/dom-templating-api-proposal/EXPLAINER.md

   efficiently create and update entire DOM subtrees with no external library dependencies.
-- Work with today's standard JavaScript syntax and features, while lighting a possible path to future JSX-syntax and semantics.
+- Work with today's standard JavaScript syntax and features, while lighting a possible path to future JSX syntax and semantics.
 - Avoid inventing new scripting-like features like expression languages or control flow constructs.
 - Performance comparable to or better than the best userland template libraries.